Azure/azure-quickstart-templates/matlab-cluster/README.md

 # Cluster Management Scripts

-Before any of the scripts are used Azure PowerShell must be invoked, you must login, and you must set the subscription you want to use.
-Invoke Azure PowerShell and use the following commands:
+Before any of the scripts are used Windows PowerShell must be invoked, you must login, and you must set the subscription you want to use.

     # Login - provide your Azure account credentials when prompted
     Login-AzureRmAccount